Published • loading... • Updated

 The overloaded boat struck a submerged tree stump, causing it to capsize on the Malale River; 50 survivors were rescued and 60 fatalities confirmed, with rescue efforts ongoing, officials said.

-- At least 60 people died in a boat accident in Niger State, Nigeria, where the vessel capsized with over 100 passengers aboard, according to local officials.
+- At least 60 people have died and many more have been rescued after a boat capsized in Niger State, Nigeria, according to local officials.

 Insights by Ground AI